VIAME/VIAME/README.md

 	make -j8

-Or alternatively by building it in Visual Studio or your compiler of choice on Windows.
-The '-j8' tells the build to run multi-threaded using 8 threads, this is useful for a faster build though if you get an error it can be difficult to know here it was, in which case running just 'make' might be more helpful.
+Or alternatively by building it in Visual Studio or your compiler of choice on Windows. '-j8' tells the build to run multi-threaded using 8 threads, this is useful for a faster build though if you get an error it can be difficult to see it, in which case running just 'make' might be more helpful.
 For Windows, currently VS2017 is the desired compiler, though select versions of 2015 and 2019 also work.
-If using CUDA, version 9.0 and above, with CUDNN 7.0 and above is desired, in particular we recommend CUDA 9.2 or 10.0.
+If using CUDA, version 9.0 and above, with CUDNN 7.0 and above is desired, in particular we recommend CUDA 10.
 On both Windows and Linux it can also be beneficial to use Anaconda to get multiple standard python packages.
 Boost Python (turned on by default when Python is enabled) requires Numpy and a few other dependencies.